dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 * Coreclr.dll - Most modifications (with the exception of the JIT compiler and tools) that are C++ code update this DLL.
 * System.Private.CoreLib.dll - If you modified C# it will end up here.
+* System.Private.CoreLib.ni.dll - the native image (code) for System.Private.Corelib.
+If you modify C# code you will want to update both of these together in the target installation.

 Thus after making a change and building, you can simply copy the updated binary from the `bin\Product\<OS>.<arch>.<flavor>` directory to your publication directory (e.g. `helloWorld\bin\Debug\netcoreapp1.0\win7-x64\publish`) to quickly